mawippel/drizly-crawler/README.md

 Beers' characteristics Web Crawler.
 Extracting from [Drizly](https://drizly.com/) website.

 ## Intro
-This project was developed only for education purposes.

 Its main goal is to retrieve the beers characteristics, given a certain beer style.
 It crawls all the beers in all pages until it reaches the end.

 <img src='./assets/beerchars.png'>